Quantum Dial for High-Harmonic Generation: Abstract

 \section{Abstract}

 High-harmonic generation (HHG) is a highly nonlinear optical process that typically requires an intense laser to trigger emissions at integer multiples of the driving field frequency.
-Since HHG is commonly used as a spectroscopic tool to probe material properties, it becomes impossible to extract information about a material without introducing distortions caused by the strong driving field.
-Recent advances in bright squeezed vacuum sources have allowed HHG to be driven by purely quantum fields alone.
-Our work focuses on controlling and tuning HHG emission using a weak classical driving field with energy 1000 times less than that used in conventional HHG experiments, perturbed by an even weaker quantum field, such as bright squeezed vacuum (BSV).
-Our technique opens new avenues for nonlinear spectroscopy of materials by minimizing issues such as laser-induced damage, distortions, and heating.
-Our results show that a BSV pulse, containing less than $\sim0.5\%$ of the driving laser energy, can serve as an optical dial for tuning nonlinear emission, electron dynamics, and ionization.
+However, the strong fields required for conventional HHG inevitably perturb the system, limiting its use as a nondestructive spectroscopic probe.
+Recent advances in bright squeezed vacuum (BSV) sources have created opportunities to drive HHG with quantum fields alone.
+In this work, we demonstrate a regime in which the light-matter interactions can be controlled and tuned using a weak classical field—whose pulse energy is two orders of magnitude lower than that in standard HHG—perturbed by an even weaker quantum field such as BSV.
+This approach opens new avenues for nonlinear spectroscopy of materials while substantially suppressing strong laser-induced damage, distortions, and heating.
+We show that a BSV pulse containing less than $\sim 5\%$ of the classical driving energy can act as an “optical dial,” allowing tuning of the nonlinear emission spectrum, emission angular dependence, and ionization.

-When an intense laser field interacts with matter, it can generate emissions at integer multiples of the driving laser frequency—a process known as high-harmonic generation (HHG).
+When an intense laser field interacts with matter, it generates emissions at integer multiples of the driving laser frequency—a process known as high-harmonic generation (HHG).
 HHG has led to many successful applications, such as attosecond pulse generation in the extreme ultraviolet and soft x-ray regions \cite{drescher2001x,sansone2011high,li2020attosecond,agostini2004physics,paul2001observation} and time-resolved spectroscopy \cite{peng2019attosecond,wagner2006monitoring,ozawa2008high}.
 Semiclassical descriptions of HHG are based on the time-dependent Schr\"odinger equation with a single active electron for atomic and molecular gases \cite{corkum1993plasma,lewenstein1994theory} and on the semiconductor Bloch equations for solids \cite{vampa2014theoretical}.
 These models have so far qualitatively predicted harmonic features such as the plateau, the cutoff energy, polarization dependence, and the pulse duration, in alignment with experimental measurements \cite{you2017anisotropic,dromey2006high,shiner2009wavelength,tong2000probing}.